inspire-agency/yii2-ajax-new/README.md

 yii2-ajax-new
 =============

-This widget allows you to easily create a new related entity from within a form in Yii, in a bootstrap Modal view.
+This widget allow you to easily create a new related entity instance from within a form in Yii, in a bootstrap Modal view.

-The basic usage is meant to be :
+Let's suppose for instance that you have an Article model with a manyToOne relation with a Category model (article.category_id = category.id)

-  - You have an ActiveForm for your model A
+When creating a new Article, you realize that you didn't create the target Category yet.
+You would normally cancel the Article creation, create the Category, and then go back to the Article creation.

-  - This form includes a dropDownList() linked to another entity B
+yii2-ajax-new will allow you to avoid that hassle by creating the new Category right away from the Article form.

-  - You want to be able to create and add a new entry in the drop down, without leaving the A form
+A complete sample if provided below.

 Installation
 ------------